 3) Careful evaluation of thoughts: Learn how to weigh the evidence for and against your automatic thoughts so that you can make an informed decision about whether to keep or replace them.

-4) Thought replacement: Learn how to replace faulty thinking styles with healthy alternative thoughts that are more adaptive.
+4) Thought replacement: Learn how to replace faulty thinking styles with healthy alternative thoughts that are more adaptive and/or realistic.